Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

 Lil and son Matthew ~ 1989.......

-AdoptLink, established in 1989, is the first on-line facilitation service in the world to provide a worldwide central registry of prospective adoptive parents (PAPs) and extensive networking service with adoption professionals throughout the USA.
+AdoptLink, established in 1989, is the first on-line adoption consulting service in the world to provide a worldwide central registry of prospective adoptive parents (PAPs) and extensive networking service with adoption professionals throughout the USA.

-AdoptLink is paid a flat fee of $5550.00 by PAPs who are interested in locating a child to adopt.
-Services include worldwide networking with adoption professionals who have access to existing and future domestic adoption situations, education, support, resources, and referrals, for a term of twenty-four months, or the completion of the adoption (signed Order of Adoption) of one child or siblings, whichever occurs first.
+AdoptLink is paid a flat fee of $5550.00 by PAPs who want to locate a child to adopt.
+Services include worldwide networking with adoption professionals who have access to existing and future domestic adoption opportunities, education, support, resources, and referrals, for a term of twenty-four months, or the completion of the adoption (signed Order of Adoption) of one child or siblings, whichever occurs first.

 The existing AdoptLink networking system currently enjoys professional relationships with qualified adoption professionals, primarily private licensed adoption agencies and AAAA adoption attorneys, throughout the United States, who assist unmatched potential birthparents.